veertuinc/anka-docs/aws-ec2-mac.md

 To get up and running with our AWS EC2 Mac instances using our BYOL Community AMI, you'll need to:

-1. Have an AWS mac1 dedicated host ready.
+1. Have an AWS mac1 (intel) or mac2 (arm/apple/m1) dedicated host ready.

 2. Have an [Anka license](https://veertu.com/anka-build-trial/).